 The low-pressure pre-infusion that soaks the grinds and allows water to pass through the coffee helps you get a creamy, caramel-colored espresso for your family.
 With only three-second heat up time, you don’t have to spend time waiting before your cup is ready.
 An effective thermojet heating system makes this process easier and fast.
 As far as coffee goes, sweet, delicious, and nuanced flavors start with perfect water temperature.
 Using the Digital temperature control technology, the machine precisely controls water temperature for perfectly balanced coffee extraction.

-What could be better: The machine is so light that it will slide around the counter as you lock in the filter.
+What is not ideal about it?
+The machine is so light that it will slide around the counter as you lock in the filter.
 There’s no handle to grab, but a warm hug around your little machine will work fine when fixing the filter.
 This small machine is easier to clean and starts up more quickly, which is a good thing.

 The Sowtech Espresso Machine features a plastic and stainless-steel body construction with a beautiful, compact design.
 Being smaller and lighter than an average espresso machine, it is ideal for small kitchens, single apartments, offices, and traveling.
 The powerful 3.5 bar pressure espresso coffee maker can also make 1-4 cups (240ml) espresso coffee.
 The Sowtech Espresso Machine uses the frothing arm to make a creamy froth for your cappuccinos and lattes.